 Revenue is recognised in the income statement if delivery and passing of risk to the buyer have taken place before the end of the year and if the income can be determined reliably and inflow is anticipated.
 Recognition of revenue is exclusive of VAT and taxes and less any discounts relating directly to sales.

-Costs of sales includes costs for the purchase of raw materials and consumables less discounts and changes in inventories.
+Cost of sales comprises costs concerning purchase of raw materials and consumables less discounts and changes in inventories.

-Other external costs comprise costs for distribution, sales, advertisement, administration, premises, bad debts, payments under operating leases etc.
+Other external expenses comprise expenses incurred for distribution, sales, advertising, administration, premises, loss on receivables, and operational leasing costs.

 Staff costs